 Being a dad (or mum) can be pretty stressful.
 There’s a mortgage to pay (often a huge one if you’re in Sydney), a career to chase, and of course, kids to raise, at the very minimum.

-I’m a curious person, and you might be fooled into thinking that I don’t have a creative side, given that I spend the majority of my time each week in a corporate-style job which is all about business, making sales, managing operations, etc. But I love to travel when I get the chance (and when budget allows), to give myself a new perspective, to experience something totally new and unexpected.
+I’m a curious person, but you might be fooled into thinking that I don’t have a creative side, given that I spend the majority of my time each week in a corporate-style job which is all about business, making sales, managing operations, etc. But I love to travel when I get the chance (and when budget allows), to give myself a new perspective, to experience something totally new and unexpected.
 For a special occasion though, I’m not always up for taking an extended break from work or to start dipping deeply into my family savings.

 So I’d love a unique and relaxing experience to enjoy with my family.
 I’d love something which is pre-organised, where we can just show up; nobody likes to do laborious preparations.

 What could be better than a craft workshop?
+Discover more amazing Father's Day gift experiences here.

 It’s more budget-friendly than a weekend away.
 It’s easy to organise (there’s nothing to organise really, someone just needs to book the tickets).
 And it’s perfect take a break, to leave all the stress behind, for at least a few hours, while we can happily be mesmerised by something which pleases my inquisitive spirit, like terrarium making, block printing, calligraphy, pottery, resin art, and all sorts of other wonderful crafts that I’ve never even heard of.
 By forcing me to focus on the task at hand, on learning and applying my skills in a hands-on environment, I’ll be in the moment with my family, enjoying some much-needed mindfulness.